VIDEO TUTORIAL:

 5. HOW TO MAKE HOLES IN A LEATHER BELT?

-A leather belt usually has 5 holes with an average spacing of 2.5 cm (center to center).
-The choice of the hole diameter is made according to the width of the buckle pin (on average: 3.5 / 4 mm in diameter).
+A leather belt generally has 5 holes with an average spacing of 2.5 cm (center to center).
+The choice of hole diameter is made according to the width of the buckle pin (on average: 3.5 / 4 mm in diameter).
 The first hole is located 10 cm from the edge.

 You can use the Deco Cuir self-centering template to make your holes more quickly and precisely.